 What not to do with spicy pillows?

 First of all, never ever deliberately puncture a battery!
 Punctures can cause the battery to swell up, expel gas or catch fire.
-This video demonstrates what happens when a battery sustains a puncture:
+This video demonstrates how to safely handle swollen, dead or faulty batteries:

 Also, you should never put swollen or defective batteries in household waste.
 That’s because they may damage the environment if they go into landfill!
 Instead, take them to your nearest recycling centre or in-store collection facility.
 Just in case, you can cover the contacts or connectors with some tape.
 This keeps them safe while you take them there.
 You can find out where your nearest recycling centre is here.